vishwakarma09/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-External-Communications.md

 ```

 ### Embedding Step #2
-To embed CS within a client, you need to perform two calls.
+To embed CS within a client, you need to perform three calls.
 To call these routines, your code will need
 a predeclaration of these routines.
 The first is
 ```